-A significant change in the Hospital's assets in 2018 is the increase in cash and investments.
-Cash and investments increased by \$2,412,828 which was primarily the result of improved Hospital operations that resulted in an increase in cash provided by operating activities.
+The most significant change in the Hospital's financial position in 2018 was the increase in cash and investments.
+Cash and investments increased by \$2,412,828, which was primarily the result of improved Hospital operations that resulted in an increase in cash provided by operating activities.